 fosters a sense of health and wellness for individuals and teams, helping you to grow mentally, physically, emotionally and spiritually

 I am a passionate student of the body, mind and heart.
 I have found endless territory to explore and enjoy through yoga: within myself, with the teams I’m a part of, and in the wonders of the natural world.

 Yoga, which is derived from the Sanskrit word meaning to unite, has been the synthesizing force that integrates my passions for playing and dancing, reflecting and learning, supporting and serving.
 My daily yoga practice leads me to a sense of healing and balance on the mat - and helps me live more peacefully, intentionally and wholeheartedly off the mat.

 Yoga Revolution marks my transition to full-time yoga coaching and teaching.
-While I will continue teaching yoga at Nazareth, I am excited to broaden and deepen my connections in the wider community – with athletic teams, businesses, and community agencies that are interested in adding a yoga and mindfulness component to their culture.
+I am thrilled to share my love of yoga with the wider community – with athletic teams, community service agencies, and businesses that want to offer yoga and mindfulness services to their culture.

 When I’m not practicing or teaching yoga, I love spending time with my husband, Mike, my twins, Jonah and Kateri, and my extended Staropoli family.
 I spend as much time as possible in the great outdoors, playing Ultimate Frisbee, paddling/boating on the water, hiking in the woods, and going on big and small adventures.

 I am overwhelmingly grateful to receive and share the gifts of yoga, especially with those who have not yet had access to its healing power.